TycheSoftwares/arconix-shortcodes/readme.txt

 4. Unordered list styles

 == Changelog ==

+= 2.0.0 =
+* Feature - Rewrote the entire CSS file.
+Updated the color spectrum to be more modern and support more default colors.
+* Feature - Added support for FontAwesome icons with most shortcodes.
+The entire list of icons available here: http://fortawesome.github.io/Font-Awesome/icons/
+* Enhancement - Added 2 additional button styles (flat and clear) which gives users additional display options
+* Enhancement - Remove the MSIE specific filter property which now allows the CSS to pass W3C checks
+* Enhancement - Minify the CSS which improves download time and site speed
+* Enhancement - On relevant shortcodes the use of `last=y` is no longer necessary as `last` by itself will work
+* Enhancement - Improved sanitization strings which should fix broken output in certain non-English languages
+* Other - Removed the googlemap shortcode.
+There are other plugins that are better suited for that task

 = 1.2.0 =
 * Updated toggle shortcode to be compatible with jQuery 1.9+